 He goes into great detail about the invention and development of the bicycle but never once mentions anything beyond the traditional diamond frame design.

-It would appear that he had never heard of recumbents, which have been around since at least the early 1930’s (Francis Faure captured the world hour record in July 1933).
+It would appear that he had never heard of recumbents, which first seem to have appeared in the 1890s, soon after the pneumatic-tired safety bicycle.

 Interestingly, he describes one of the factors that lead me to recumbents: